BrokenScience/IGME470/README.md

 For this project I created a game of wack-a-mole in Unity that used the Arduino for player input.
 The Arduino has buttons that corespond to the holes in the game.
 When a button is pressed, the game will trigger a hit onto the hole, hitting anything that is there.
 The Unity game spawns moles and bombs in on the holes.
 A hit on a mole gives the player a point.
 A hit on a bomb ends the game.

 ![Game Screenshot](https://github.com/BrokenScience/IGME470/blob/master/Images/Serial/Game.PNG)
 This is a picture of the game with moles and bombs.
 The bombs are the ones with the red button on their head.
-The score is kept track of at the tip left of the screen.
+The score is kept track of at the top left of the screen.

 I unfortunately didn't get a picture of the Arduino and the buttons.
 The arduino was mounted on a breadboard that had 6 buttons on the other end in 2 groups of 3 to roughly match what the game had. the buttons were then wired up to power and fround with a pull down resistor and a wire to one of the Arduino digital pins (from 2 to 7).
 The code for the Arduino can be found [here](https://github.com/BrokenScience/IGME470/blob/master/Projects/Serial/Serial.ino).
 The code for the unity input from the Arduino can be found [here](https://github.com/BrokenScience/IGME470/blob/master/Projects/Serial/Input.cs).